Skip to content

 - --coder-specific

 In this example, the coder role receives both [--shared-flag, shared-value, --coder-specific].
-The copilot provider uses this pattern to set claude-sonnet-4.6 as the default model and [--allow-all, --reasoning-effort, high] as default args for all roles.
+The copilot provider uses default_role_args to set [--allow-all] for all roles, and model_args to append [--reasoning-effort, high] for specific models like claude-sonnet-4.6.

 Single-coder mode